mastanley13/va-course-ghl/documents/11_Module_Sites.md

 4. Where do you adjust mobile padding? <details><summary>Answer</summary>In the responsive settings of each section/element within the builder.</details>

 ## Practice labs + evidence rubric
-- **Lab: Conversion-ready funnel**
+- **Lab: Lead-gen landing page**
-  - Deliverable: Single-offer funnel with form, CTA, and thank-you sequencing.
+  - Deliverable: Single-step funnel with hero copy, image, and form or CTA to the consultation calendar.
-  - Evidence: Screenshots of builder layout, form settings, live page, and a test submission trail in Contacts/Workflows.
+  - Evidence: Builder canvas screenshot, live/preview screenshot (mobile view acceptable), and optional test submission showing in Contacts.
-  - Rubric: Pass if form + CTA function, consent is captured, and the thank-you page presents clear next steps.
+  - Rubric: Pass if the page loads, contains a lead capture tied to the scenario, and the CTA/form routes to the intended next step.